TuSimple's self-driving truck network expanding eastward via Texas

 “This really does open up expansion onto the East Coast for us,” White said.

-The company is developing self-driving big rigs with Navistar International Corp (NAV.N), which is being bought out by Volkswagen AG's (VOWG_p.DE) truck unit Traton SE (8TRA.DE), and is also working with chip company Nvidia Corp (NVDA.O).
+The company is developing self-driving big rigs with Navistar International Corp, which is being bought out by Volkswagen AG’s truck unit Traton SE, and is also working with chip company Nvidia Corp.

-Those trucks are due to go into production in 2024 and will be delivered to customers such as UPS (UPS.N).
+Those trucks are due to go into production in 2024 and will be delivered to customers such as UPS.

 Navistar, Traton and UPs hold minority stakes in TuSimple.